booktree/booktree/alternatives.md

 -   [WriteLaTeX](https://www.writelatex.com).
 Similar to ShareLaTeX but closed source.

+-   [GitBook](https://github.com/GitbookIO/gitbook): does not provide a Git web interface or issue tracker: only a CI + sales and viewer front end front-end, which could be used by this project.
+The local editor of the project is simple and can is already implemented by other projects.

 -   [Authorea](https://www.authorea.com).
 No pull requests, no HTML output, no issue tracker.

     Markdown and LaTeX input, no commit messages.